 Average Cost of an ER Visit

 The average cost of an ER visit can cost you as much as one of your mortgage payments or even a car note.
 When an emergency medical situation occurs, the first priority is receiving immediate care and hospitals know this.
 There is little to stop ER departments from charging exorbitant prices for services.
 For those who don’t have insurance coverage, the rates can be even higher with minorities and patients with little financial resources receiving the greatest hit.
-The John Hopkins study reports the Southeast and Midwest were the greatest culprits in overcharging for emergency room services.
+The John Hopkins study reports hospitals in the Southeast were the greatest culprits in overcharging for emergency room services.

 How ER Visits Affect the Cost of Your Insurance